TIY-Durham/2015-FALL-FEE/21--Conquest-of-the-Planet-of-the-APIs/README.md

 #### Templatize me, Cap'n!

+Create a new branch from `release--0.0.2` named `feature--repo-list-placeholders` for your work.
 Convert your markup for each repository list into reusable list-item pieces.
 Start by replacing _one_ of your repo list items with placeholders -- `{{repo.name}}`, `{{repo.stars}}` -- that match where in the API data these values originate.
 Put this work in the `feature/repo-list-placeholders` branch.

 When you're done, reviewed, and merged, open a new branch called `feature/repo-list-templates` and wrap all of that placeholder-laden markup in `<template>` tags.
 Give them descriptive (and unique!) `id` attributes so we can pick them out of the DOM with jQuery.